Classification and prognosis for AML

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis with your doctor.
-It is not possible for anyone to predict the exact course of the disease, but your doctor can give you an idea about the issues that affect people with your type of AML.
+It is not possible for anyone to predict the exact course of the disease, but your doctor can give you an idea about the likely outcomes for people with your type of AML.

 View the Cancer Council NSW editorial policy.